KatherineMichel/digital-commonplace/README.md

 <!--
 https://twitter.com/dharden/status/1271540183402295296 | Dan Harden 🌿 on Twitter: "taking a few minutes to stretch in the morning has, legitimately, changed my life in past year" / Twitter

+Fish
+https://twitter.com/carltongibson/status/1290932913618460672 | Carlton Gibson 🇪🇺 on Twitter: ""How can I do dev on my iPad?" @ShellFishApp finally nails it for me: Remote folders available via the Files app, and a great terminal too.
+There have been terminal options before but the file syncing is the killer.
+(The developer is nice too.)
+Having lots of fun. 👍" / Twitter

+https://www.fs.blog/2012/10/the-red-queen-effect/ | The Red Queen Principle: Avoid Running Faster and Faster Only to Stay in the Same Place

 https://www.amazon.com/Atomic-Habits-Proven-Build-Break/dp/0735211299/ | Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones: Clear, James: 9780735211292: Amazon.com: Books

 https://twitter.com/pwang/status/1274340328091377664 | Peter Wang on Twitter: "“Do the real thing.”
 Great advice.
 Esp since social media rewards people for bleating on about the stuff they’re in the midst of planning to try, etc. Just do the real thing. https://t.co/sRre9jZ00h" / Twitter